-- 1. The University will establish an account within the Office of Employee and Labor Relations for use by Local 2110.
-The University will credit Local 2110 with \$75,000 for each year of the five-year contract, in addition to any balance remaining from the 2003-2007 agreement, which may be used any time during the term of the agreement.
+- The University will establish an account within the Office of Employee and Labor Relations for use by Local 2110.
+The University will credit Local 2110 with \$90,500 in February 2019, 2020, and 2021.
 Local 2110 will follow University procedures to access funds in the account. - 2.
-The fund may be used for such purposes as payment for space for Union meetings; payment of the salary and benefits (fringe benefit factor) for release time for Union officials (to the extent not otherwise paid under the provisions of the collective bargaining agreement); printing and communications; preparation of orientation materials; and similar purposes directly related to representation of the bargaining unit.
-The fund may be used to pay for release time for a union official to serve as a liaison for employees who may be laid off during the term of the agreement. - 3.
+The fund will be used to pay for release time for union official(s) to administer the parties' collective bargaining agreement to a maximum of \$90,500, not including fringe. - 3.
 Any money remaining in the fund at the expiration of the contract will be rolled over into the account of the subsequent collective bargaining agreement if such account continues, or, if not, will be used to provide an economic benefit of equivalent value to the UAW Local 2110 bargaining unit during the term of the successor collective bargaining agreement.
 Any dispute regarding the equivalent economic value or any other term or application of this side letter shall be subject to the arbitration clause of the parties' collective bargaining agreement.

-/s/

-David M. Cohen

-Assistant Vice President - Employee and Labor Relations
+/s/ David M. Cohen Assistant Vice President - Employee and Labor Relations

 AGREED:

-/s/ Maida Rosenstein.
-PresidentDate: December 14, 2001
+/s/ Maida Rosenstein, President Date: December 14, 2001